daveotengo/java-hibernate/README.md

 # java-hibernate
-Api that connect to database using hibernate
+Crud Api that connect to mysql database using hibernate